Single 130 watt panel on the Lynx

 battery power per day.
 The charge rate varies greatly, but it is typically anywhere between 4 and 25 amps per hour, depending

-charge rate as the batteries approach full charge.
+they demand less and less current.
 We have seen charge rates of 10

 amps per hour in driving rain storms and in full shade.
 That is more than our Yamaha